openebs/openebs/k8s/jiva/README.md

-This document will help to delete the auto-generated snapshots created during a Jiva replica restart or when a new replica is added to the Jiva controller.
-The steps for deleting the auto-generated snapshots are the following:
+This document will help to delete the auto-generated snapshots created during Jiva replica restart or when a new replica is added to the Jiva controller.
+The steps for deleting the auto-generated snapshots are as follows:

 Get the details of Jiva controller pod using the following command.